jcwright77/pydistmesh/README.rst

 PyDistMesh_: A Simple Mesh Generator in Python
 ==============================================

+The present fork is making minor changes to update to python 3.6

 PyDistMesh_ is a simple Python code for generating unstructured triangular and tetrahedral meshes using *signed distance functions*.
 It intends to have the same functionality as and similar interface to the